The Imitation Game (Play for Today): Inspiration

-Writing in 1980, Ian McEwan stated: Initially I wanted to write a play about Alan Turing, one of the founding fathers of modern computers', but his researches provided very little material, 'by this time other facts about Bletchley Park interested me more.
+Writing in 1980, Ian McEwan said "initially I wanted to write a play about Alan Turing, one of the founding fathers of modern computers", but that his research provided very little material.
+He continued:

+by this time other facts about Bletchley Park interested me more.
 By the end of the war ten thousand people were working in and around Bletchley.
-The great majority of them were women doing vital but repetitive jobs...The ‘need to know’ rule meant that the women knew as much as was necessary to do their jobs, which was very little.
+The great majority of them were women doing vital but repetitive jobs ...
+The ‘need to know’ rule meant that the women knew as much as was necessary to do their jobs, which was very little.
 As far as I could discover, there were virtually no women in at the centre of the Ultra secret.
 There was a widely held view at the beginning of the war that women could not keep secrets.
-I had come to think of Ultra as a microcosm, not only of the war but of a whole society...By having a woman at the centre of the film (I no longer thought of it as a play), I could disguise my own ignorance about Ultra as hers.
+I had come to think of Ultra as a microcosm, not only of the war but of a whole society ...
+By having a woman at the centre of the film (I no longer thought of it as a play), I could disguise my own ignorance about Ultra as hers.
 The idea was to have her move from the outermost ring to the very centre, where she would be destroyed.